-In addition to supporting the agreed ministerial actions, BSR will be working with our members and with the Scottish Society for Rheumatology over the coming weeks and months to expand these discussions and find the best approach to tackling these issues.
+In addition to supporting the agreed ministerial actions, we will be working with our members and with the Scottish Society for Rheumatology over the coming weeks and months to expand these discussions and find the best approach to tackling these issues.
 We would welcome your feedback and thoughts.

 As a speciality, we must look at our how we match our colleagues in other specialities to lobby our devolved nation Ministers to ensure the needs of the rheumatology speciality are being raised in the appropriate ministerial circles.
-The Scottish Parliament MSK reception on 15 May 2019 provides both BSR and SSR with an opportunity to enhance our profile and widen our engagement in order to demonstrate the best of our speciality.
-Keep an eye out for BSR’s monthly devolved nations segment in our member e-newsletter which will provide regular updates on our progress.
+The Scottish Parliament MSK reception on 15 May 2019 provides both us and SSR with an opportunity to enhance our profile and widen our engagement in order to demonstrate the best of our speciality.
+Keep an eye out for our monthly devolved nations segment in our member e-newsletter which will provide regular updates on our progress.